🏠

 These releases come with a new license that makes them broadly usable and distributable and disclaims any warranty and liability.

 The built-in Help system is still almost completely that of TSE Pro v4.4 (2005).
-Newer features and changes are described in the installed TSE's read.me file.
+Newer features, changes and bug fixes are described in the installed TSE's read.me file.

 About Linux TSE